 1.3.4.
 The physical control SHOULD only have the single purpose of initiating Alexa interactions.

 1.4.
 Your product SHALL clearly convey core Alexa attention states to the customer.
+The core attention states are Listening, Thinking and Speaking.
 See the AVS UX Design Guidelines for further information about the Alexa attention states.

-1.4.3.
-If your product uses visual cues to convey Alexa attention states, your product SHALL indicate all attention states as defined in the AVS UX Design Guidelines.
+1.4.1.
+Your product SHOULD use prominent visual cues to satisfy 1.4.
+If your product uses visual cues, your product SHOULD indicate all attention states as defined in the AVS UX Design Guidelines.

 1.5.
 Your product SHALL support multi-turn interactions with Alexa.